Global Risks

 Impact Type Relative – The impact, when it occurs, will be a percentage of the impacted activities Schedule or Cost, dependent upon its Category

-Absolute – When it occurs, the impact will be an absolute value added to the impacted activities' deterministic duration or cost.
+Absolute – The impact, when it occurs, will be an absolute value which will be added to the impacted activities deterministic duration or cost.

-Distribution Function Triangle – Popular distribution for modeling the duration of activities
+Distribution Function Triangle – Popular distribution for modelling the duration of activities

 Uniform – Used when all values have an equal probability of occurring